gudetamago/crowdfunding_backend/README.md

     - Ability to add pledge for logged in user
     - Form containing pledge details (amount, comment, anonymity)
     - Ability to submit
-    - Nice error pages for validation
+    - Nice error pages for validation for amount and ensuring that pledges are made only for active campaigns
 - Logon
     - Form for username and password
     - Error message for validation